telefonicaid/fiware-sth-comet/doc/manuals/contribution-guidelines.md

 There is one special branch in the repository:

 -   `master`: it contains the last stable development code.
-New features and bug fixes are always merged to `master` until a new release is created and published.
+New features and bugfixes are always merged to `master` until a new release is created and published.

 Apart from the previous branches, there is another set of branches called `release/X.Y.Z` where the latest version of